 PennyPop’s API doesn’t make use of ActiveRecord or anything quite like it; instead, PennyPop opted to create their own data storage layer to “talk to” DynamoDB.
 However, DynamoDB has an interesting limitation in the amount of information it can store in a specific key.
 As PennyPop can frequently exceed that with their data model, they’ve developed an interesting approach to storing values that would normally exceed that size limitation.

 When a record is retrieved, as with most other key/value stores, the key is simply referenced.
 However, the value of that key is a zipped (compressed) payload of base64 encoded data.
-When the BattleCamp API needs to read or manipulate this data, it retrieves it from DynamoDB (utilizing secondary indexes if needed since the data is stored in such a way that doesn’t lend itself well to map/reduce), decompresses it, and decodes the base64 payload.
+When the BattleCamp API needs to read or manipulate this data, it retrieves it from DynamoDB (utilizing secondary indexes if needed), decompresses it, and decodes the base64 payload.
 Now PennyPop has a viable representation of their model (user, character, etc.).
 At this point they can then manipulate the data (update an attribute, add an item, etc.) and base64 encode it again, compress it again, and store the compressed payload in DynamoDB.

 This involves a significant amount of CPU overhead each time data needs to be read or written.
 This means that PennyPop’s infrastructure costs are likely to be a little higher, as they need more CPU resources and virtual machines to handle load.